Robust Question Answering Through Sub-part Alignment

 \subsection{Comparison to Existing Systems}

-We compare our best model (not using constraints from Section~\ref{sec:constraints}) with some other models in the literature in Table~\ref{tab:res_other_systems}.
-We note that the overall performance of our model on the two adversarial set is lower compared with BERT, while the performance on adversarial samples alone is higher.
-That is because we make the task harder -- we trade some in-distribution performance to improve the model's robustness, controllability and explainability.
-Also, we see that our model achieves the smallest gap on \texttt{addSent} and a comparable gap on \texttt{addOneSent}, which demonstrates that the constrained alignment we proposed is a strong and effective way to enhance the robustness of the model compared to some of previous methods like adversarial training~\cite{yang2019improving}, explicit knowledge integration~\cite{wang2018explicit}.
+In Table~\ref{tab:res_other_systems}, we compare our best model (not using constraints from Section~\ref{sec:constraints}) with existing adversarial QA models in the literature.
+We note that the performance of our model on SQuAD-1.1 data is relatively lower compared to those methods, yet we achieve the best overall performance; we trade some in-distribution performance to improve the model's robustness.
+We also see that our model achieves the smallest normal vs.~adversarial gap on \texttt{addSent} and \texttt{addOneSent}, which demonstrates that our constrained alignment process can enhance the robustness of the model compared to prior methods like adversarial training~\cite{yang2019improving} or explicit knowledge integration~\cite{wang2018explicit}.